Jump to Section

 SEC advisor search

-The Securities and Exchange Commission offers an online search for investors to research registered investment advisory firms or investment advisors by name.
+The Securities and Exchange Commission offers an online search for investors to research registered investment advisory firms or advisors by name.
 The database is most useful to do due diligence on an advisor, not necessarily to gather a preliminary list of names.
-But before moving forward with a fiduciary investment advisor, consider looking them up for background information, disciplinary actions, etc.

-Darrow Wealth Management is proud to be:
+Darrow Wealth Management is proud to be an independent money manager

 • A fiduciary financial advisor